creativogee/form-config-demo/README.md

 ## 💖 Support the Project

-If you find this package useful, consider [buying us a coffee](https://www.paypal.com/donate?hosted_button_id=Z9NGDEGSC3LPY)!
+Love this package?
+Show your support by giving us a ⭐ on GitHub!
+Feeling extra generous?
+You can [buy us coffee](https://www.paypal.com/donate?hosted_button_id=Z9NGDEGSC3LPY) to keep us fueled for more coding adventures!☕️